Echoes of a hairy black hole from gravitational decoupling: Conclusion

 \section{Conclusion}

 In this work we studied axial gravitational perturbations of a hairy black hole generated in the gravitational-decoupling framework.
-Starting from the weak-energy-condition construction, we reviewed the background geometry, its horizon structure, and the role of the hair parameters $\alpha$ and $\beta$.
+We reviewed the background geometry, its horizon structure, and the role of the hair parameters $\alpha$ and $\beta$.
 We then derived the odd-parity master equation and obtained the corresponding effective potential for axial gravitational perturbations.

 In the single-barrier regime, we computed the fundamental quasinormal frequencies by using three complementary methods, namely the pseudospectral approach, the higher-order WKB approximation, and Prony extraction from the time-domain signal.
 The results are in good overall agreement and show that the real part of the frequency increases with the hair parameter, while the damping rate exhibits a non-monotonic dependence on $\alpha$.